 Practice Tests provide information to help students identify academic skills that need improvement while there is still time to make an impact.
-Students register for practice tests in the HHS Student Store.
 These practice tests include:

-PSAT/NMSQT Focusing on the content students learn in the classroom, they will reflect strong instruction - in Math, English Language Arts, Science, History, and Social Studies - and relate directly to the skills research shows are essential for college and career.
+PSAT/NMSQT Focusing on the content students learn in the classroom, they will reflect strong instruction - in math, English language arts, science, history, and social studies - and relate directly to the skills research shows are essential for college and career.
 It is used by the National Merit Scholarship Corporation (must be a junior to qualify).
-PSAT has teamed up with KHAN ACADEMY, to create a free study plan especially for each student: www.khanacademy.org/sat
+PSAT has partnered with KHAN ACADEMY, to create a free study plan especially for each student: www.khanacademy.org/sat